 TADW is excited to announce our Summer 2021 programming.
 Although it’s different from the past, we are creating a program that will help students learn new skills and participate in the joy of creating theater.

-The summer we will be offering a three-week session that culminate with a streaming production in the great tradition of TADW.
+This summer we will be offering a three-week session that culminates with a streaming production in the great tradition of TADW.
 Classes will take place in the morning with students focusing on developing skills while the afternoons will be spent rehearsing, costuming, and filming their participation in our streaming production.